iamkirankumaryadav/Library/Python/Pandas.md

 ### Stacking: `stack()`

-- Stacking increases the height of data frame `Tall`
+- `Stacking` increases the height of data frame, returns a DataFrame ( or Series ) that is `taller`
-- Stack method helps us to move inner columns to the rows for the data frame.
+- Stack method helps us to move the columns into row values.

 ### Unstacking: `unstack()`

-- Unstacking decreases the height of data frame `Wide`
+- `Unstacking` decreases the height of data frame, returns a DataFrame ( or Series ) that is `wider`
-- Unstack method helps us to move the rows of data frame as a columns of data frame.
+- Unstack method helps us to move the row values to seperate columns.